Guntis Ulmanis

-Guntis Ulmanis (born September 13, 1939), also known as Guntis Rumpītis from 1949 to 1989, is a Latvian politician and the fifth President of Latvia from 1993 to 1999.
+Guntis Ulmanis (born 13 September 1939) is a Latvian politician and the fifth President of Latvia from 1993 to 1999.

 Biography

 Early life

-Guntis Ulmanis was born in Riga on September 13, 1939.
-His great uncle Kārlis Ulmanis was Latvian Prime Minister.
+Guntis Ulmanis was born in Riga on 13 September 1939.
+His great uncle Kārlis Ulmanis was one of the most prominent Latvian politicians during the interwar period, in 1934 he established authoritarian regime and subsequently adopted title of the president of Latvia.
 In 1941 following the Soviet occupation, Guntis Ulmanis and his family were deported to Krasnoyarsk Krai, Siberia, Russian SFSR.

 In 1946, they returned to Latvia, but were not allowed to settle in Riga, so they stayed at Ēdole in the Kuldīga area of the Latvian SSR.

 In 1949, the remainder of the Ulmanis family was supposed to be deported in the upcoming March deportation, but Guntis Ulmanis was able to avoid that fate, as his mother remarried and his surname was changed to Rumpītis.
+In 1955 upon receiving his first passport Ulmanis chose to use his birth surname.

 They then moved to Jūrmala, where he attended school.
 After graduating, he entered the economic faculty of the Latvian State University.

 Career in Latvia

 After completing his studies in the university in 1963, he was drafted into the Soviet army, where he served for two years.
 In 1965 he joined the Communist Party of the Soviet Union.
 He began working as an economist at a construction site and was later promoted to tram and trolleybus administrator in Riga.

 He was then advanced to the position of deputy chairman of the planning committee of the Riga Executive Committee (city government).
 However, his family ties with President Ulmanis were discovered and he was sacked in 1971.

 He then worked at lower positions in the Riga municipal service system.
 For some time he worked as a teacher of construction economics at the Riga Polytechnical Institute and of economic planning at the Latvian State University.

 In 1989, during the Singing Revolution, Guntis Rumpītis quit the Communist Party and returned to using his original surname – Ulmanis.
 In 1992, he was appointed Council Member of the National Bank of Latvia.

-He also joined the Latvian Farmers' Union the same year.
-In 1993 the Saeima elected him as the 5th President of Latvia (the first since the full restoration of independence in 1991).
-In the first round, he finished third (after Gunārs Meierovics and Aivars Jerumanis), but won in the runoff as Meierovics quit the race.
+He also joined the Latvian Farmers' Union, his great-uncle's party, the same year.
+In 1993, following the first elections to the Saeima in 62 years, he was elected as the 5th President of Latvia (the first since the full restoration of independence in 1991).
+In the first round of the indirect election, he finished third (after Gunārs Meierovics and Aivars Jerumanis), but won in the runoff as Meierovics quit the race.